mstksg/inCode/copy/entries/machines-3.md

 Hi!
 I have to apologize a bit for the long delay; [starting grad school][chapman] and things like that have made me have to scramble to adjust to the new life.
-But a couple of people have asked me to finish up and wrap up this series, and I think I owe it to them :)
+But a couple of people have asked me to finish up and wrap up this series, and I think I owe it to them then :)

 [chapman]:http://blog.jle.im/entry/looking-forward-a-doctorate-program